 Your mind casts back to your university days, days when male lecturers and H.O.Ds wouldn’t let You be, how a number of them flunked you at courses you normally would’ve aced and even at times made you carry those courses over all because you didn’t succumb to their pressures.

-You walked out of the university with a third class which wouldn’t get You any job, not because You weren’t smart enough to make first class.
-No, in fact, if things were right You would’ve had first class honors, but because You refused to defile yourself.
-While girls Charlotte had second class upper – which they worked for but not by brains or hard work but bed-work.
+You walked out of the university with a third class which wouldn’t get You any meaningful job, not because You weren’t smart enough to make first class.
+No, in fact, if things were right You would’ve graduated with honors, but because You refused to defile yourself.
+While girls Charlotte had second class upper– which they worked for but not by brains or hard work but bed-work.

 You didn’t because of that give in the towel or give up on God.
 Instead you served him more faithfully.